utap2/utap2/docs/rst/installation.rst

 Install UTAP on Google Cloud platform (GCP)
 ===========================================

-UTAP can be executed on Google Cloud folowing the installation process.
-The installation is carried out using the Terraform application, deploying a Slurm cluster with login node ( n1-standard-2) , controller node ( n1-standard-4) and  20 potential nodes of type N2- high memory, where each node is equipped with 2 CPUs and 32GB of memory on Google Cloud.
+UTAP2 can be deployed on Google Cloud by following the installation process.
+The installation is carried out using the Terraform application, which deploys a Slurm cluster comprising a login node of n1-standard-2 type, a controller node of n1-standard-4 type, and 20 potential nodes of type N2-high memory.
+Each node is equipped with 2 CPUs and 32GB of memory on Google Cloud.

-Once the installation is completed, all UTAP software and applications are setup and ready to run.
+Once the installation process is complete, all UTAP software and applications are configured and prepared for execution.
-For installing UTAP on Google cloud, follow the instructions below.
+To install UTAP on Google Cloud, refer to the following instructions.

 Requirments
 -----------